 There’s little doubt that TSP cleaner works great.
 In fact, it often succeeds where other solutions fail to do the trick with the most stubborn stains.
 You might expect that using such a powerful cleaning agent would entail a complicated procedure, but once diluted, TSP can be applied simply with a brush or sponge, or via a sprayer.

 TSP is suitable for use on a variety of materials, including brick and stone, cement and wood.
 But if any of those surfaces are painted, you should expect to repaint after cleaning with TSP.
-That’s fine much of the time, because the single most common use of TSP is for cleaning surfaces as part of a proper paint preparation process, particularly for exteriors.
+That’s fine, because much of the time, TSP is used for cleaning surfaces in the course of preparation for painting, particularly for exteriors.

 Avoid cleaning with TSP in the bathroom; it can damage metal, ceramic tile, grout, and glass.
 And as discussed above, it’s not suitable for painted surfaces.

 Being toxic, TSP must be handled with care.
 That means wearing the appropriate protective gear.
 T-shirts and shorts are a no-no. Instead, wear full-sleeve clothing in addition to gloves, glasses, and a respiratory mask.
 And if you’re going to be working indoors, you must adequately ventilate the area.

 TSP cleaner can also be bad news for the environment.
 If it ends up in lakes and streams, the phosphates trigger an overgrowth of algae that results in a depletion of oxygen levels in the water, which endangers fish and aquatic plant life.
 Use only as much TSP as you need, and tightly control the runoff.

 You should also be aware that, given the drawbacks of TSP, some municipalities have either limited its use or banned its use altogether.
 Before starting your cleaning project, be sure to check local regulations.
 Also note that on the shelves of your local home center you may not find TSP, but TSP substitute instead.
 The latter is much safer to use, but most agree that it doesn’t clean as well as the real stuff.